Exascale computing: United States

 On 4 March 2020, the U.S. Department of Energy announced a contract with Hewlett Packard Enterprise and AMD to build the El Capitan supercomputer at a cost of US$600 million, to be installed at the Lawrence Livermore National Laboratory (LLNL).
 It is expected to be used primarily (but not exclusively) for nuclear weapons modeling.
 El Capitan was first announced in August 2019, when the DOE and LLNL revealed the purchase of a Shasta supercomputer from Cray.
 El Capitan will be operational in early 2023 and have a performance of 2 exaFLOPS.
 It will use AMD CPUs and GPUs, with 4 Radeon Instinct GPUs per EPYC Zen 4 CPU, to speed up artificial intelligence tasks.
 El Capitan should consume around 40 MW of electric power.

-As of November 2021, the United States has three of the five fastest supercomputers in the world.
+In May 2022, the United States had its first exascale supercomputer, Frontier.
+In June 2024, Argonne National Laboratory's Aurora became the country's second exascale computer, followed five months later by El Capitan becoming operational.
+As of November 2024, the United States remains the only country with exascale supercomputers.

 Japan

 In Japan, in 2013, the RIKEN Advanced Institute for Computational Science began planning an exascale system for 2020, intended to consume less than 30 megawatts.
 In 2014, Fujitsu was awarded a contract by RIKEN to develop a next-generation supercomputer to succeed the K computer.
 The successor is called Fugaku, and aims to have a performance of at least 1 exaFLOPS, and be fully operational in 2021.
 In 2015, Fujitsu announced at the International Supercomputing Conference that this supercomputer would use processors implementing the ARMv8 architecture with extensions it was co-designing with ARM Limited.
 It was partially put into operation in June 2020 and achieved 1.42 exaFLOPS (fp16 with fp64 precision) in HPL-AI benchmark making it the first ever supercomputer that achieved 1 exaFLOPS.
-Named after Mount Fuji, Japan's tallest peak, Fugaku retained the No. 1 ranking on the Top 500 supercomputer calculation speed ranking announced on November 17 2020, reaching a calculation speed of 442 quadrillion calculations per second, or 0.442 exaFLOPS.
+Named after Mount Fuji, Japan's tallest peak, Fugaku retained the No. 1 ranking on the Top 500 supercomputer calculation speed ranking announced on November 17, 2020, reaching a calculation speed of 442 quadrillion calculations per second, or 0.442 exaFLOPS.

 China

 As of June 2022, China had two of the Top Ten fastest supercomputers in the world.
 According to the national plan for the next generation of high performance computers and the head of the school of computing at the National University of Defense Technology (NUDT), China was supposed to develop an exascale computer during the 13th Five-Year-Plan period (2016–2020) which would enter service in the latter half of 2020.
 The government of Tianjin Binhai New Area, NUDT and the National Supercomputing Center in Tianjin are working on the project.
 After Tianhe-1 and Tianhe-2, the exascale successor is planned to be named Tianhe-3.
+As of 2023 China is reported to have two operational exascale computers; Tianhe-3 (Xingyi) and Sunway OceanLight, with a third being built.
+Neither are on the Top500.